kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

   - Complicated due to the broad scope and impact
   - May not be doable in 1.6

+#### Considerations

+What should be used for oth an open-api extension columns tag AND a compiled in printer exist for a type?

+- Apiserver only provides `describe` for types that are never compiled in
+  - Compiled in `describe` is much more rich - aggregating data across many other types. e.g. Node describe aggregating Pod data
+  - kubectl will not be able to provide any `describe` information for new types when version skewed against a newer server
+- Always use the extensions if present
+  - Allows server to control columns.
+Adds new columns for types on old clients that maybe missing the columns.
+- Always use the compiled in commands if present
+  - The compiled in `describe` is richer and provides aggregated information about many types.
+- Always use the `get` extension if present.
+Always use the `describe` compiled in code if present.
+  - Inconsistent behavior across how extensions are handled

 ### Client/Server Backwards/Forwards compatibility

 #### Newer client

 Client doesn't find the open-api extensions.
 Fallback on 1.5 behavior.

+In the future, this will provide stronger backwards / forwards compability as it will allow clients to print objects

 #### Newer server